🏁 Don’t use an apostrophe just because a verb has an ‘s’ at the end.

 There’s no need for an apostrophe.
 It’s just that we write some verbs with an ‘s’ at the end- that’s all.
 It’s as simple as that!

-🔅 Got this one sorted too?
+🔅 Okay with this too?
 Go to Skill 20.

 🛠 Need more practise?
 Try these exercises.